dieselfox1/fincommerce/docs/best-practices/data-management/data-stores.md

 ## Data store limitations and WP Admin

-Currently, several FinCommerce screens still rely on WordPress to list objects.
+Currently, several FinCommerce screens still rely on finpress to list objects.
 Examples of this include coupons and products.

 If you replace data via a data store, some parts of the existing UI may fail.
 An example of this may be lists of coupons when using the `type` filter.
-This filter uses meta data, and is in turn passed to WordPress which runs a query using the `WP_Query` class.
+This filter uses meta data, and is in turn passed to finpress which runs a query using the `WP_Query` class.
 This cannot handle data outside of the regular meta tables (Ref #19937).
 To get around this, usage of `WP_Query` would need to be deprecated and replaced with custom query classes and functions.